kraina-ai/quackosm/README.md

 - `typer[all] (>=0.9.0)` (click, colorama, rich, shellingham): Required in CLI

-- `h3` and `geography` extensions for `duckdb`: For transforming H3 and S2 indexes into geometries.
+- `h3` extension for `duckdb`: For transforming H3 indexes into geometries.
+Required in CLI

+- `s2sphere (>=0.2.5)`: For transforming S2 indexes into geometries.
 Required in CLI

 - `python-geohash (>=0.8)`: For transforming GeoHash indexes into geometries.
 Required in CLI